Skip to content

 2. Look at what’s already selling in your niche

 Your audience is your built-in market.
-If you understand their needs, creating products that sell is straightforward.
-Everybody knows this — but most creators skip the audience research step.
-Don’t skip it.
+If you understand their needs, creating products that sell becomes straightforward.

 Platforms for Selling Digital Products